Alberta Highway 93: Icefields Parkway

-The Icefields Parkway (Promenade des Glaciers) is a 230 km long scenic road that parallels the Continental Divide, traversing the rugged landscape of the Canadian Rockies, travelling through Banff National Park and Jasper National Park.
+The Icefields Parkway (Promenade des Glaciers) is a 227 km long scenic road that parallels the Continental Divide, traversing the rugged landscape of the Canadian Rockies, travelling through Banff National Park and Jasper National Park.
 It is named for features such as the Columbia Icefield, visible from the parkway.
 It links Lake Louise with Jasper to the north.
 At its southern end, the Icefields Parkway terminates at Highway 1.
 Highway 1 west leads to Yoho National Park in British Columbia and Highway 1 east to Lake Louise and the Town of Banff.
 A second parkway, the Bow Valley Parkway also links Lake Louise and the Town of Banff.
-Known as Highway 1A, this road parallels Highway 1 and, at the midpoint, passes the Castle Mountain junction where Highway 93 south, or the Banff-Windermere Highway, branches southwest into Kootenay National Park in British Columbia.
+Known as Highway 1A, this road parallels Highway 1 and, at the midpoint, passes Castle Junction where the Banff–Windermere Highway (and later Highway 93 south) branch southwest into Kootenay National Park in British Columbia.